Anouvong: Rebellion

 Siamese general Phraya Ratchasuphawadi, later promoted to Chao Phraya Bodindecha, at last took Anouvong's capital city.
 He sacked the palaces and levelled the city's defences, but he left the monasteries and much of the city intact.
 Following the sacking of Vientiane, the rulers of Chiang Mai, Lampang, Lamphun, Nan, Phrae, and the kingdom of Luang Phrabang all pledged their renewed allegiance to Siam, although Phraya Bodindecha noted that they had “waited to see the turn of events, and their actions greatly depended on the outcome of the war.”

 Bodindecha spent several months organizing the removal of the remaining people from around Vientiane and confiscating all arms and ammunition.
 He then left a small garrison across the river opposite the empty city and returned to the Khorat Plateau.

 Anouvong eventually returned with about 1 000 soldiers and 100 Vietnamese observers.
 This small force was meant only to negotiate a settlement with Siam.
 However, he learned that a nine-spire stupa had been erected as a victory monument at Wat Thung Sawang Chaiyaphum (วัดทุ่งสว่างชัยภูมิ) in the town of Yasothon.
 This enraged him, and he crossed the Mekong and attacked the 300 Thai defenders, killing all but about 40.
 The now furious Rama III ordered Chao Phraya Bodindecha to return and completely destroy Vientiane, and to capture Anouvong at all costs.

 Chao Phraya Bondindecha pursued Anouvong to Xieng Khouang, where according to some accounts he was betrayed by Chao Noy and handed over to the Siamese.
 Anouvong and his family were placed under heavy guard and marched to Bangkok.
-A British observer recalled:
+Sir John Bowring quotes a British observer as recalling:

 [The king] was confined in a large iron cage exposed to a burning sun, and obliged to proclaim to everyone that the King of Siam was great and merciful, that he himself had committed a great error and deserved his present punishment.
 In this cage were placed with the prisoner, a large mortar to pound him in, a large boiler to boil him in, a hook to hang him by, and a sword to decapitate him; also a sharp-pointed spike for him to sit on.
 His children were sometimes put in along with him.
 He was a mild, respectable-looking, old grey-haired man, and did not live long to gratify his tormentors, death having put an end to his sufferings.
 His body was taken and hung in chains on the bank of the river, about two or three miles below Bangkok.